 If the above command reports that it cannot find wxGTK, you will need to configure yum to use the rpmforge repository.
 Instuctions for this action are at http://wiki.centos.org/AdditionalResources/Repositories/RPMForge.

-Other - Finally, you could build from the source code.
+Other - Finally, you could build from the source code tarball or zip file.
 If your platform is not listed above, there may be a reasonable chance that MRIConvert can be built natively.
-You will need a C++ compiler that understands the Standard Template Library and wxWidgets 2.6 or later.
+You will need a C++ compiler that understands the Standard Template Library, wxWidgets 2.8 or later and Boost 1.48.0 or later.
 Please let us know if you get this working, it would be great to list your platform here.

 If none of the above works for your system, email us on the MRIConvert mailing list and we will attempt to provide a working solution.